-One of the newest, sweetest additions to the freshly remodeled and expanded plaza outside of the New York – New York Hotel and Casino is a fun and delicious Hershey’s Chocolate World Las Vegas.
+One of the sweetest additions to the pleasant, pedestrian-friendly expanded plaza outside of the New York – New York Hotel and Casino is the fun and delicious Hershey’s Chocolate World Las Vegas.

-Opened in June of 2014.
-The store has 13,000 square feet covering two stories.
+Opened in June of 2014, this candy-lover’s delight has 13,000 square feet of retail space covering two stories.
 While it can certainly get crowded, Hershey’s Chocolate World is spacious, clean, and modern, with mouth-watering smells inside, and tall windows offering great views of the Las Vegas Strip outside.

 Oh, and it has chocolate too.

 You enter the store either from an entrance from the Strip sidewalk, or from inside the New York – New York casino.
 Guests on the Strip will easily spot the store’s enormous 64 foot tall giant Hershey’s chocolate bar sign out front.